jagoda/doppio/README.md

  + **port** - _Optional_.
 The port that the server should listen on.
 If this is not provided, the default port is used (this is typically an arbitrary open port).
  + **callback** _Optional_.
-If provided, the callback will be called once the server is ready to accept requests.
+If provided, the callback will be automatically subscribed to the `ready` event.
 If an error occurs, it will be passed as the first argument to the callback.

 Starts listening on a port.
 It is an error to try to start a server that is already listening.
+Returns a chainable reference to the server.

 ### server.stop([callback])